Learn how to start a blog in eleven easy steps. Get the basics to grow a successful blog. Earn money by helping others while doing what you love.

 What is Web Hosting?

 A web host provides servers for a website to be stored and accessed from anywhere globally via the Internet.
-Web hosts offer various services and technologies from the very basic hosting service to an all-inclusive hosting company, including everything from tutorials to email domains.
+Web hosts offer various services and technologies, from the fundamental hosting service to an all-inclusive hosting company, including everything from tutorials to email domains.

 WordPress recommends using Bluehost, DreamHost, or SiteGround.
-Many other hosts are available, but if you're just starting a blog, they are the easiest to set up and the most affordable options.
+Many other hosts are available, but they are the easiest to set up and the most affordable options if you're starting a blog.

 SiteGround and BlueHost are full-service website hosts.
 You get everything from free WordPress installation to security and nightly backups.
 You also get an email address with your domain name.